alinex/node-builder/src/man/builder.1.md

-    -u, --uglify    compile: run uglify for each file --minor         publish: change to next minor version --major         publish: change to next major version --coverage      test: create coverage report
+    -u, --uglify    compile: run uglify for each file --minor         publish: change to next minor version --major         publish: change to next major version --try           publish: don't really publish but check if it is possible --force         publish: also if tests have errors or submodules not up-to-date
+    --coverage      test: create coverage report
     --coveralls     test: send coverage to coveralls
     --watch         test,doc: keep process running while watching for changes